 Another test is to cut off a thin slice of paper.
 A paper receipt or tobacco paper (for hand-rolled cigarettes) are both thin enough.
 Cut out a strip that’s roughly 1/4 inch wide and 3 inches long.
 With this thin paper slice, put it under the outside edge of the tone hole.
 Lightly press the key and lightly pull on the paper.
 If it comes out easily, you’ve found the leaky pad.

-Now that you’ve found the leaky pad, it may be time to service your clarinet.
+Now that you’ve found the leaky pad, it may be time to service your clarinet with an instrument repair professional.
 A good pad set should last 10 years but can wear out quicker if exposed to too much moisture.

 If you see any dust or other matter in your tone holes, you can remove them with your key brush or a cotton swab.